 When I drive in, now what?
 Enter through the door to the east (left).
 Our doors open into large foyer areas where you’ll see people milling or sitting around talking.
 Anyone can direct you to the church or restrooms.
 Feel free to take your time.
 Ushers standing at the doors will have service bulletins.
-Sit where ever you like.
-We appreciate quiet and quiet voices inside the worship space out of respect for those who use time before and after to pray.
+Sit wherever you like.

 How do people dress?
 People dress all sorts of ways.
 You’ll see mostly ‘business casual’ but some will be in suits and dresses; others will be in jeans.